Fist of Legend: Plot

 The next day, Chen and Huo confront Fujita at his dojo, where Fujita exposes a traitor from Jingwu who played a role in Huo Yuanjia's death, and shoots him.
 Huo Ting'en then fights Fujita, who appears to be incredibly strong and resilient, and Huo suffers grave injuries.
 Chen engages Fujita in a long and exhausting fight, and eventually defeats him.
 Just as Chen and Huo are about to leave, the enraged Fujita comes after them with a katana.
 Huo pushes Chen out of the katana's way but is stabbed in the arm, and Chen is forced to kill Fujita.
 Japanese soldiers surround them and prepare to open fire.
 The Japanese ambassador, who is a pacifist against rising militarism in his country, arrives and orders his soldiers to stand down.
 He agrees with Chen's actions as he has been aware that Fujita is a madman, but also warns them that the Japanese government will use Fujita's death as an excuse to start a war with China, unless the Chinese can account for Fujita's death by executing the murderer.
 Chen expresses his willingness to accept the blame for Fujita's death in order to prevent war, earning the ambassador's further admiration.
 Instead of ordering Chen's death, the ambassador stages a fake execution and substitutes the dead Jingwu's traitor's body for Chen's.
-Meanwhile, Chen secretly leaves Shanghai for Manchuria.
+The Jingwu school is saved and expands all over China.
+Meanwhile, Chen secretly leaves Shanghai for Manchuria where he plans to reunite with Mitsuko.